evansuva/cvillemathcircle/README.md

-# ScriptInspector
+# CVilleMathCircle

-Website for ScriptInspector.org
+Website for cvillemathcircle.org